 Instead of waiting until Sunday and then expecting your child to move everything by an hour, move your whole routine forward by ten minutes each day.
 (If you have a really awful sleeper, move it every two days).

 Don’t just change bedtime.
 Every other part of your routine - naps, meals and snacks - also need to be adjusted by ten minutes each day.

 There are other factors as well as routine.
 The lighter evenings mean we’re all going to wake up from our winter hibernation and feel more energised.
 You may also find that the lighter evenings don’t just affect bedtimes, but that your little one wakes in the night.
 Eek...sorry.
 But here are a few things you can try to stop that...

-- Even if you’ve got things to do in the last hour of the day, don’t be tempted to give them screen time to keep them occupied/maintain your sanity.
-The light that’s given off by TVs and electronic screens is also associated with the brain chemicals that keeps us awake, so an hour on the iPad isn’t going to do you any favours.
+Even if you’ve got things to do in the last hour of the day, don’t be tempted to give them screen time to keep them occupied/maintain your sanity.
+The light that’s given off by TVs and electronic screens are also associated with the brain chemicals that keep us awake, so an hour on the iPad isn’t going to do you any favours.